-In order to best support youth in reaching their full potential, the RMC2C Partnership works to understand the current and emerging policies and legislation that impact youth success, and provides education and awareness related to these policies and legislation.
+In order to best support youth in reaching their full potential, the Rocky Mountain Partnership works to understand the current and emerging policies and legislation that impact youth success, and provides education and awareness related to these policies and legislation.

 Current Policy & Legislative Happenings

 Adam Burg, Legislative and Government Affairs Adminstrator for Adams County Government, and Matt LaCrue, Associate Managing Director for Dentons, have developed a bill tracker to keep the RMP network abreast of the current legislative landscape down at the Capitol.
 Click the button below to view.

 Policy & Legislative Advisory Network

 The Policy and Legislative Advisory Network (PLAN) is a subcommittee of the Community Leaders Council (CLC), comprised of CLC members from investing partner organizations or individuals they have appointed, to lead the policy and advocacy work for the Rocky Mountain Partnership.

 Theresa Booco, Policy & Budget Analyst, City of Westminster